Kandarp-Uchiha/New-boundary-generation-PragPal/docs/work-logs.md

 ### Monday
 - Wrote a script which changes the wall color instantly rather than spawning the new toggled wall color after sometime(kind of like dynamic rendering ****).
 Therefore, the environment now changes instanteneously giving a better gameplay/user experience.

+### Tuesday
+- Made the shooting disc script to work properly
+- Added new constraints for path length for obtuse beta angles(i.e at corners) in my left and right point generation(for wall) enchancement code; because of these constraints the wall neither seems to go beyond the room boundaries nor traps the player at the corner(with the walls).

+### Wedenesday
+- Added a GAMEOVER screen with Replay and Quit buttons in the game; and a START button.
+The game overs when player collides with a forcefield or passes a gate with wrong color or is hit by the turret bullet.